 18 – Resident Evil Survivor – PS1, 2000

 When I was younger I’d lap up anything from the franchise.
-They could have sold literal dog shit and I’d have tried to put it in the PS1.
+They could have sold literal dog shit with Umbrella logo on it and I’d have tried to play it.

-So I happily played Survivor, ignoring the fact the controls were a mess and that I couldn’t use my light gun (a severe misjudgement for what equated to a shooting game).
+So I happily played Survivor, ignoring the fact the controls were a mess and that I couldn’t use my Predator light gun (a severe misjudgement for what equated to a shooting game).
 Survivor forced the arcade shooter style onto the style of the original games with little thought given to how they’d combine.
 The story plodded, and even the enemies looked bored.
+Perhaps it would have been better with a G-Con, but it doesn’t change the fact that when it comes to First Person RE, Survivor is the antithesis of Resident Evil 7.

 17 – Resident Evil 6 – Xbox 360, 2012

 The culmination of a trilogy initiated by RE4, RE6 occasionally stumbles into feeling a little like the original games.
 But most of the time it’s a drab, lifeless world of QTEs, boring music, and clunky controls.
-With 4 and 5 selling so many copies I understand why it got made, but this is not a good game.
+The sales figures for 4 and 5 meant this was always coming, but it’s just not a good game!

 Perhaps my expectations were too high, but the story feels at best like a ten year old’s wish list.
 Chris and Leon finally meeting should have been awesome but falls flat.